Arizona Bill Amending Abortion Reporting Requirements (SB 1394)

 - The reason for the abortion, including at least one of the following:

-- The pregnancy was a result of rape.
+- The pregnancy was a result of a sexual assault.

 - The pregnancy was a result of incest.